Coronavirus: EU leaders reach deal on recovery package | DW | 21.07.2020

 Negotiations were bogged down by major disagreements concerning grants, loans and whether economic and financial reforms should dictate access to the funds.
 The 27 member states had been largely divided into two camps.
 Germany and France spearheaded efforts to collectivize debt in order to raise much-needed funds for countries such as Italy and Spain, which bore the brunt of the pandemic in the EU.

-In the other camp, the Netherlands, Austria, Denmark and Sweden — the so-called frugal four — together with Finland had called for a strings-attached approach that would have made access to funds conditional on tough market reforms.
+In the other camp, the frugal four, together with Finland had called for a strings-attached approach that would have made access to funds conditional on tough market reforms.

 That camp also support stringent measures that would have blocked funding for countries that did not adhere to EU rules on the rule of law.
 That could have jeopardized funding for countries such as Hungary and Poland who are the target of a European Commission investigation over rule of law violations.